yext/answers-search-ui/README.md

     viewMoreLabel: 'View More!',
     // Whether or not to display the change-filters link, which links to the url config option
     changeFilters: true,
-    // If true, show any applied back-end filters that were applied to the universal search. defaults to false
+    // If true, show any applied back-end filters that were applied to the universal search.
+Defaults to false
     showAppliedFilters: true,
     // If showAppliedFilters is true, whether to display the field name of an applied filter, e.g.
     // if a filter on 'Location' by the value 'Virginia', display 'Location: Virginia' if true,